ebyjacob/alexa-cognitive-automation/README.md

   Alexa: "Jmeter test started with 20 users for domain www.apple.com.
 Once the test is complete the results will be available in csv format""
 ### Dialog model:

-User:  "Alexa, open Smart Testing"
+1. User:  "Alexa, open Smart Testing".
-Alexa: "Welcome to Smart Testing.
-What domain do you need to run the test for?"
+2. Alexa: "Welcome to Smart Testing.
+What domain do you need to run the test for?".
-User:  "apple"
+3. User:  "apple".
-Alexa: "How many users?"
+4. Alexa: "How many users?".
-User:  "20"
+5. User:  "20".
-Alexa: "Jmeter test started with 20 users for domain www.apple.com.
-Once the test is complete the results will be available in csv format""
+6. Alexa: "Jmeter test started with 20 users for domain www.apple.com.
+Once the test is complete the results will be available in csv format".